Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Andrea Trabocchi is Associate Professor of Organic Chemistry at the University of Florence, Italy, where his research is focused in the area of diversity-oriented synthesis and peptidomimetic chemistry.
-His research interests are in the field of drug discovery, comprising molecular imaging, chemoinformatics and medicinal chemistry concerning peptidomimetic ligands in the fields of oncology and CNS diseases.
-He obtained a PhD in Chemical Sciences in 2003 from the University of Florence, and received training on peptide chemistry at the Imperial College, UK from Prof. Leatherbarrow.
+Andrea Trabocchi is Associate Professor of Organic Chemistry at the University of Florence, Italy, where his research and teaching activity are focused on organic synthesis and drug discovery.
+He received training on peptide chemistry at the Imperial College, UK, and obtained the PhD in Chemical Sciences in 2003 from the University of Florence.
 In 2016 he received the specialization in Clinical Biochemistry from the University of Rome-Tor Vergata.
-He edited a book about Diversity Oriented Synthesis and authored a book on Peptidomimetics.
+His research interests lie in the area of small molecules, including diversity-oriented synthesis, chemoinformatics and applications in cancer and CNS diseases.
+Previous editorial appointments included an edited book on Diversity Oriented Synthesis and an authored book on Peptidomimetics.

 Associate Professor of Organic Chemistry, University of Florence, Italy

-Elena Lenci received the Doctor Europaeus PhD title in Chemical Science from the University of Florence in 2017, after spending a research period at the University of Oxford, UK.
-She is currently a postdoctoral researcher, developing novel amino acid- and sugar-derived scaffolds for medicinal chemistry projects.
-In 2015 she was awarded the Reaxys - Italian Chemical Society Young Researcher Award; and in 2017 she received the International Award for Young Chemists ”NATCHEMDRUGS” for the best research activity of a European chemist in the field of drug synthesis from natural products.
-Besides her work in organic chemistry, she has served as a board-member in the Young Group of the Italian Chemical Society since 2016, representing the division of Chemical Education, working to improve the interaction between school and university and to promote the importance of teaching chemistry in the high school.
-Also, since 2019 she has been a board member in the Chemical Cultural Diffusion Group, supporting the efforts of all the Italian chemists involved in dissemination activities.
-She hopes to create new activities and opportunities to connect young Italian chemists to other chemists of the European Young Chemistry Network.
+Elena Lenci received the Doctor Europaeus PhD in Chemical Science in 2017 from the University of Florence, after spending a research period at the University of Oxford, UK.
+She is currently a postdoctoral researcher at the Department of Chemistry, University of Florence, developing novel amino acid- and sugar-derived scaffolds for medicinal chemistry projects.
+In 2015 she was awarded the Reaxys - Italian Chemical Society Young Researcher Award, and in 2017 she received the International Award for Young Chemists ”NATCHEMDRUGS”.
+Besides her work in organic chemistry, she has served as a board-member in the Young Group of the Italian Chemical Society since 2016, and as a board member in the Chemical Cultural Diffusion Group since 2019.

 University of Florence, Italy